Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ### Precedence of global and local variables

 If you use the same name as a global variable, and also as a local function variable, the function variable overrides within the function.
 This is ok in many situations, despite what we said above.
-For example simple count variables like i, j, k.
+For example simple count variables like i, j, k that you are sure have a short life.

 ```javascript
 var g_data = [ 1, 22, 333 ]    // global array